Sovereignty Is Of The Individual

 Rights = rules that apply when multiple sovereign agents coexist.

-Rights are not about survival needs (food, water, shelter).
+Rights are not direct survival materials (food, water, shelter).

-You alone on an island have ethics but no politics/civilization/society.
+You alone on an island have ethics (a code to survive) but no rights/politics/civilization/society.

 ✅ 4.
 Wanting To Live: A Crucial Principle